 Start by punching your numbers into our home loan borrowing calculator, to get an idea of how much you can realistically afford to pay off.

-Read our how much can I borrow article that reveals the other hidden costs of purchasing a property.
+Remember to read our 'how much can I borrow' guide which also reveals the hidden costs of purchasing a property.

-Scenario: In order for Tom to have a 20% deposit on a $400,000 property he will need to save up $80,000.
-However, if Tom like many first home buyers decides he wants to get into the property game sooner and goes for one of the low deposit loans available (with only a 10% deposit of $40,000), since he doesn’t have a 20% deposit he will have to pay lenders mortgage insurance.
-This is an insurance that the provider takes out to protect themselves financially if you are unable to repay the home loan.
-While Tom has the option of paying this cost upfront, he can also opt to add the cost to his home loan.
+For example: In order for Tom to have a 20% deposit on a $400,000 property, he will need to save $80,000.
+However, if Tom like many first home buyers decides he wants to get into the property game sooner and goes for one of the low deposit loans available (with only a 10% deposit of $40,000), he will have to pay lenders mortgage insurance (LMI).
+This is an insurance the provider takes out to protect themselves financially if you are unable to repay the home loan.
+While Tom has the option of paying this variable cost upfront, he can also add the cost to his home loan.

 The two scenarios below show the difference that a $400,000 budget will get Tom in two different areas of Sydney: